Yefym707/Game/README.md

 is reshuffled, reinforcing the tabletop feel.
 Both event and loot deck compositions are stored in `decks.json` so you can tweak card frequencies or add your own entries.
+Each new round begins with an initiative roll for every survivor; the highest roll acts first, making turn order unpredictable just like around a real table.
 For even more control an optional `board_layout.json` file can describe the starting map as an array of ten strings.
 Use `#` for walls, `U` for shelters, `M` for pharmacies, `W` for armories and `S` for the starting tile.
 Any